Do Alocasia Like Humidity? (Ideal Humidity+How To Maintain)

 You must be more careful when the humidity levels drop drastically during the winter months.

-Misting will not be helpful in this situation as it will neither provide enough humidity to the plant nor the water droplets dry fast, leading to bacterial and fungal growth.
+Misting will not be helpful in this situation as it will neither provide enough humidity to the plant nor make the water droplets dry fast, leading to bacterial and fungal growth.

-You might have heard of a pebble tray as this is another popular way of increasing the humidity around your houseplants.
+You might have heard of a pebble tray, as this is another popular way of increasing the humidity around your houseplants.

 - A tray